nusCS2113/SimpleTableManager/README.md

-# SimpleTableManager
+# Simple Table Manager

-A simple repository to demonstrate OOP and Java programming
+A simple repository to demonstrate OOP, Java programming, and elements of revision control using Git/GitHub.